grafana/loki/docs/operations/storage/table-manager.md

 [table_manager_config](../../configuration/README.md#table_manager_config)
 section in the Loki configuration document.

+## DynamoDB Provisioning

-When configuring DynamoDB with the table manager, the default provisioning capacity units for reads are set to 300 and writes are set to 3000.
+When configuring DynamoDB with the Table Manager, the default provisioning capacity units for reads are set to 300 and writes are set to 3000.
 The defaults can be overwritten: